TIBCOSoftware/js-docker/jaspersoft-containers/Docker/jrs/README.md

   Some Linux operating systems require Chromium-sandbox and it depends on virtualization.
 [See here for more information](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/linux/sandboxing.md)

-If you see the Chromium issue in JasperReports® Server using Docker deployment, uncomment the following line in `scripts/entrypoint.sh`.
+If you see the Chrome/Chromium issue in JasperReports® Server using Docker deployment, uncomment the following line in `scripts/entrypoint.sh`.

     echo 'net.sf.jasperreports.chrome.argument.no-sandbox=true' >>$CATALINA_HOME/webapps/jasperserver-pro/WEB-INF/classes/jasperreports.properties`